At the end of the First World War, an observation tower was built on top of Tête de Raves in the French Vosges.

 Discover more Destinations

-Since Roman times, the Aiako Harria massif in the Basque country has been tapped to extract minerals, including iron ores.
+Since Roman times, the Aiako Harria massif in the Basque Country has been mined for iron ores.
 Iron ore mining gained momentum in the mid-19th century.

 Latest from the blog